824zzy/Leetcode/6_DynamicProgramming/Kadane(MaximumSubarray)/README.md

 # Kadane's Algorithm

 A simple idea of Kadane’s algorithm is to **look for all positive contiguous segments of the array** and **keep track of the maximum sum contiguous subarray** among all positive segments.

+For a variance of Kadane's algorithm, it is always necessary to consider to two variable to record subarray.

 ## template